thefrontside/oss-wumbo/weekly-emails/september-2016/september-19th-september-23rd-2016.md

 We now have a fully responsive layout for the site's header/footer and the homepage.
 Next steps: start subpages, finish content piece component, create blog index, photo grid on homepage

+## emberx-form

+Last week was the first full day that's been committed to x-form-related OSS work!
+Since x-form has been put to use, we've discovered a number of pain points (a.k.a. "opportunities for improvement") regarding its usage of `ember-changeset` and how it handles deeply nested object.

+To that end, I've started working on library that tries to build up the "buffer"-like behavior in a way that is immutable and not at all Ember-specific.
+It's currently called [change-buffer](https://github.com/cafreeman/change-buffer).
+I did some work last week on getting it into a usable format (it's technically on npm now!).
+In addition, I did a spike on consuming `change-buffer` in `x-form`, with mixed results.

+This week, I'll be working on how to best handle the issue of rollbacks in `change-buffer` in a way that actually works in Ember.
+Currently, the rollback works fine with regard to the actual data, but Ember doesn't update the DOM :(.